The critical layer in quadratic flow boundary layers over acoustic linings

 and that $b_3$ is arbitrary, so we choose $b_3=0$.
 However, for the recurrence relation involving $b_3$ on the left hand side to hold, we also require that $A$ is chosen to be

 Here, the notation $\tp_{c1}$ and $\tp_{c2}$ denotes that these are two linearly independent solutions for $\tp$ about the critical point $r_c^+$.

 The Frobenius series solutions~\eqref{appendix:ShearSolnCrit} are limited by a radius of convergence, in that the series converge if $|r-r_c^+| < R$ for some radius of convergence $R$.
-This $R$ is the distance between $r_c^+$ and the next nearest singularity of the Pridmore-Brown equation, which is either at $r=0$ or at $r = r_c^-$, and hence
+Following from Fuchs Theorem \citep[Theorem 4.5]{teschl2012ordinary} this $R$ is the distance between $r_c^+$ and the next nearest singularity of the Pridmore-Brown equation, which is either at $r=0$ or at $r = r_c^-$, and hence

 The choice of $r_c^+$ as the singularity to expand around means that this expansion maximizes the region of $[1-h,1]$ contained within the radius of convergence.
 This is shown schematically in figure~\ref{appendix:figRad1}.